-Anikó Lipták is an Assistant Professor at the Centre for Linguistics.
+Anikó Lipták is an Associate Professor at the Centre for Linguistics.
 She studies syntactic rules in grammar, with special attention to crosslinguistic variation and the interface between syntax and information structure, as well as between syntax and word formation.
 Currently, her focus is on the structure of sentences that appear in some kind of abbreviated form.

 Fields of interest